juliencongras/Godot-image-viewer/README.md

  An exercise to see if I can make an image viewer.

 To do:
+- Center images
-- Use the correct scaling for image
+- Control image scaling
+- Move images
 - Add a border to thumbnails